quru/qis/doc/overview.md

 images and data in memory up until a memory limit is reached.
 This limit needs to be tuned to be as large as possible while still leaving some working memory free for image processing and anything else running on the server.
-Once the limit is reached, the next item to be stored causes the [least recently used](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) thing to be evicted from the cache.
+Once the limit is reached, the next item to be stored causes the least recently used item to be evicted from the cache.
 In other words, Memcached prioritises keeping hold of the most frequently used images and data.

 If you generate images that are always unique, or will not be re-used in the near future, then QIS will still work for you but it will not be very fast.